-He is someone who is always looking for ways to do more, so that he can be more.
+He is always looking for ways to do more so that he can be more for Christ and the community.

 If merited, the Magis Award may be given to more than one student.

 E. Promotion and Retention Policy

 At the end of the school year, the Principal convenes an academic and disciplinary board to deliberate on the promotion, retention or withdrawal of students.